Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 - Always choose healthy, green-looking stems with one or more nodes (leaf nodes) to start with.

-- Take a sterilized pruning shear or scissor (sterilized with isopropyl alcohol) and make a cut either horizontally or vertically between the bottom node.
+- Take a sterilized pruning shear or scissor (sterilized with isopropyl alcohol) and cut horizontally or vertically between the bottom node.

 - Leave as little spare stem below the bottom node as possible.